 These people have contributed to Nanoc already:

-Ale Muñoz, Alexander Mankuta, Arnau Siches, Ben Armston, Bil Bas, Brian Candler, Bruno Dufour, Chris Eppstein, Christian Plessl, Colin Barrett, Colin Seymour, Croath Liu, Damien Pollet, Dan Callahan, Daniel Hofstetter, Daniel Mendler, Daniel Wollschlaeger, David Alexander, David Everitt, Dennis Sutch, Devon Luke Buchanan, Dmitry Bilunov, Eric Sunshine, Erik Hollensbe, Fabian Buch, Felix Hanley, Garen Torikian, Go Maeda, Gregory Pakosz, Grégory Karékinian, Guilherme Garnier, Jack Chu, Jake Benilov, Jasper Van der Jeugt, Jeff Forcier, Jim Mendenhall, John Nishinaga, Justin Clift, Justin Hileman, Kevin Lynagh, Louis T., Mathias Bynens, Matt Keveney, Matthew Frazier, Matthias Beyer, Matthias Reitinger, Matthias Vallentin, Michal Cichra, Nelson Chen, Nicky Peeters, Nikhil Marathe, Oliver Byford, Peter Aronoff, Raphael von der Grün, Rémi Barraquand, Remko Tronçon, Riley Goodside, Ruben Verborgh, Scott Vokes, Šime Ramov, Simon South, Spencer Whitt, Stanley Rost, Starr Horne, Stefan Bühler, Stuart Montgomery, Takashi Uchibe, Toon Willems, Tuomas Kareinen, Ursula Kallio, Vincent Driessen, Xavier Shay, Yannick Ihmels, Zaiste de Grengolada
+Ale Muñoz, Alexander Mankuta, Arnau Siches, Ben Armston, Bil Bas, Brian Candler, Bruno Dufour, Chris Eppstein, Christian Plessl, Colin Barrett, Colin Seymour, Croath Liu, Damien Pollet, Dan Callahan, Daniel Hofstetter, Daniel Mendler, Daniel Wollschlaeger, David Alexander, David Everitt, Denis Defreyne, Dennis Sutch, Devon Luke Buchanan, Dmitry Bilunov, Eric Sunshine, Erik Hollensbe, Fabian Buch, Felix Hanley, Garen Torikian, Go Maeda, Gregory Pakosz, Grégory Karékinian, Guilherme Garnier, Jack Chu, Jake Benilov, Jasper Van der Jeugt, Jeff Forcier, Jim Mendenhall, John Nishinaga, Justin Clift, Justin Hileman, Kevin Lynagh, Louis T., Mathias Bynens, Matt Keveney, Matthew Frazier, Matthias Beyer, Matthias Reitinger, Matthias Vallentin, Michal Cichra, Nelson Chen, Nicky Peeters, Nikhil Marathe, Oliver Byford, Peter Aronoff, Raphael von der Grün, Rémi Barraquand, Remko Tronçon, Riley Goodside, Ruben Verborgh, Scott Vokes, Šime Ramov, Simon South, Spencer Whitt, Stanley Rost, Starr Horne, Stefan Bühler, Stuart Montgomery, Takashi Uchibe, Toon Willems, Tuomas Kareinen, Ursula Kallio, Vincent Driessen, Xavier Shay, Yannick Ihmels, Zaiste de Grengolada